What Do Shoe and Leather Worker or Repairer Do?

 - Sale processing software

-How to Become a Shoe & Leather Worker or Repairer
+What education is needed to be a Shoe and Leather Worker or Repairer?

 What work experience do I need to become a Shoe & Leather Worker or Repairer?